TFP / TFCD Photo Shoot Singapore

 Q. Do you only do sexy shoots for TFCD?

-A. It depends on individual model.
+A. Sexy shoot is just one of the types of shoot I do and I'm open to various types of shoot.
+Most of the time, it depends on individual model.
 If the model doesn't have the look or aura of a supermodel and there's no interesting theme I have in mind for her, the easiest choice is sexy or art shoot that can help in term of marketing value.
 Unfortunately, most of the girls who have approached me for TFCD shoot can't fit into anything.

 Q. Do you do nude shoot for TFCD?